title TWITTER

 WHO HASN'T LAID ANYONE OFF?

-In other news, Paul Henry got my name wrong for the second time in two weeks on TVNZ's Breakfast, but this time it was on purpose.
-And a crazy little clip I filmed in a good old Kiwi backyard made it onto CNN.
-It's definitely not 'news,' but worth a peek.
+In other news, Paul Henry got my name wrong for the second time in two weeks on TVNZ's Breakfast and here's a clip I filmed in a an old Kiwi backyard made it onto CNN.
+Hardly news, but worth a peek.

 REALLY IMPORTANT INFO